Keri Hulme: Career

 Hulme submitted the manuscript for the bone people to several publishers over a period of 12 years, until it was accepted for publication by the Spiral Collective, a feminist literary and arts collective in New Zealand.
 The book was published in February 1984 and won the 1984 New Zealand Book Award for Fiction and the Booker Prize in 1985.
 Hulme was the first New Zealander to win the Booker Prize and also the first writer to win the prize for their debut novel.
-The ceremony was broadcast on Channel 4 and as Hulme was unable to attend she asked three women from Spiral – Irihapeti Ramsden, Marian Evans and Miriama Evans – to accept the award on her behalf.
-Ramsden and Miriama Evans walked up to the podium wearing Maori korowai, arm in arm with Marian Evans in a tuxedo, and chanted a Maori karanga as they went.
+The ceremony was broadcast on Channel 4.
+As Hulme was unable to attend, she asked three women from Spiral – Irihapeti Ramsden, Marian Evans and Miriama Evans – to accept the award on her behalf.
+Ramsden and Miriama Evans walked up to the podium wearing Māori korowai, arm in arm with Marian Evans in a tuxedo, and chanted a Māori karanga as they went.

 In 1985, Hulme was writer-in-residence at the University of Canterbury and in 1990 she was awarded the 1990 Scholarship in Letters from the Queen Elizabeth Arts Council Literature Committee for two years.
 Also in 1990, she was awarded the New Zealand 1990 Commemoration Medal.
 In 1996 she became the patron of New Zealand Republic.
 Hulme also served on the Literary Fund Advisory Committee (1985–1989) and New Zealand's Indecent Publications Tribunal (1985–1990).

 Around 1986 Hulme began working on a second novel, BAIT, about fishing and death.
 She also worked on a third novel, On the Shadow Side; these two works were referred to by Hulme as "twinned novels".